ROBOCOPY Command builder

 The Robocopy Command Builder generates ready-to-run robocopy commands for Windows backup, file copy, and folder synchronization tasks without memorising switches.
 Choose a preset for common scenarios — mirror backup, incremental sync, network-resilient copy — enter your source and destination paths, and get a validated command with a plain-English explanation of what it will do.

 Advanced mode gives full control over copy flags (data, attributes, timestamps, ACLs, owner, auditing), file and folder exclusions, retry behaviour, thread count, and log output.
-The command updates in real time as you change options.
+Expert mode unlocks the full robocopy switch set — file age and size filters, attribute selectors, backup mode, restartable mode, bandwidth throttling, and verbose logging control.
+Paths entered in any mode carry over automatically when you switch tabs.
+The command updates in real time.
 All processing happens in the browser — no data is sent to a server.

 What is robocopy and when to use it